adelj88/rocm_wmma_gemm/README.md

 This repository provides a standalone, high-performance General Matrix Multiplication (GEMM) implementation optimized for AMD GPUs using ROCm's Wave Matrix Multiply-Accumulate (WMMA) intrinsics.
 It is derived from the fastest half-precision GEMM kernel developed in the `hgemm` sample within the [rocm_wmma_samples](https://github.com/adelj88/rocm_wmma_samples/tree/main/hgemm) project.
 This new repository refactors the kernel to facilitate exploration of different matrix data layouts and further optimizations.

+Take note that the library isn't fully tuned, and has been only tuned for some sizes (if you pass inputs that are calculated as close to the tuned sizes, the right configuration will be selected).
+The current workflow of this library is to tune for the specific sizes of your use-case before building.
+This may be improved upon in the future if time permits.

 ## Purpose
 This repository aims to:
 - Provide a focused, high-performance GEMM kernel utilizing ROCm WMMA intrinsics.